algobulls/algobulls_help_site/docs/broker/icicisecurities.md

 [ ![isec](imgs/icici_securities/submit.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/icici_securities/submit.png)

-* Now Copy and Save API key and Secret Key
+* Now Copy and Save APP key and Secret Key

 [ ![isec](imgs/icici_securities/save.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/icici_securities/save.png)